mynanshan/OnlineFPCA/application/README.md

   - **Daily CSVs** (e.g. `daily_81102_1982.csv`, ... `daily_81102_2022.csv`) – the raw source files used to create the summarized `aqi-us.Rda`.
   - **`siteinfo.xlsx`** – site metadata (locations) used to create `locGrid` and mapping visualizations.
   - Expected fields in the AQI data include: `Latitude.Binned`, `Longitude.Binned`, `Date.Local`, `AQI` (used to compute `y = log1p(AQI)`) – see `data/epa-aqs/readme.txt` for details.

-If you want, I can add a short data-prep script or a `data/README.md` that documents exact field names and a small example of how to build the `aqi-us.Rda` entry.